Creating an Order

 Create Order - Purchase Details

-Demo this feature in Merchant Portal
+You can demo this feature in the Merchant Portal!

 purchaseDetails Parameters

 When an order is created, you can provide up to three labels with corresponding descriptions.
-The text fields accept plain text, but additional styling is not supported.
-Labels and their corresponding descriptions must be passed in together (you cannot provide a label without a corresponding description or vice versa).
+The text fields accept plain text, but additional styling is not currently supported.

 FieldDescriptionExampleOutput